 New developments and change are desirable and inevitable but should be designed sustainably and have consideration for local biodiversity.
 Development should be designed to leave the natural environment in a better state than beforehand.

-Due to the Island's geographical position between mainland Britain and Europe, and our favourable climate, Jersey has a rich and diverse flora and fauna.
-Many of these are of international importance and are therefore protected by local legislation.
+Jersey’s geographical position and climate supports a rich and diverse flora and fauna.
+Many of these species are of international importance and protected by the Wildlife (Jersey) Law 2021.
+This protection includes:

-Jersey has recognised its responsibility towards the protection of its unique biological heritage on a local and international scale.
-The Island is a party to a number of international environmental agreements, including the Convention on Biological Diversity which encourages parties to develop strategies and action plans for the conservation of species and habitats.
+The Island is a party to several international environmental agreements.
+These include the Convention on Biological Diversity, which encourages parties to develop strategies and action plans for the conservation of species and habitats.

 Future development in Jersey will play a key role in maintaining and enhancing the status of habitats and species.

 The Bridging Island Plan 2022-2025 is the main consideration in all planning-related decision-making in Jersey.
 The Natural Environment chapter of the Plan describes the framework for assessing change that affects Jersey’s natural environment.
 It covers the Island’s:

 - terrestrial and marine biodiversity

 - landscape seascape character